skhati1/Dexter/README.md

 - This is a ASP.NET Core MVC and Razor cshtml pages app that requires .NET 6.
 - It uses multiple LINQ queries demonstrated in `/BusinessLogic/DexterGraphData.cs' to generate various data groupings along with Google Charts JS to display them in Razor
 - EntityFrameworkCore as the ORM along with the EntityFramewokCore.SQLite nuget package to maintain DB Persistence
-- Dexter.Test project contains Unit Tests for some of the business logic in Dexter
+- Dexter.Test project contains Unit Tests for the business logic in Dexter.BusinessLogic
 - Validation Code also provided as part of the repo code

 # How to Run